Bacterial spot of tomato and pepper

 - Hot water treatment can be used to kill bacteria on and in seed.

 - For growers producing their own seedlings, avoid over-watering and handle plants as little as possible.
-Disinfest greenhouses, tools, and equipment between seedling crops with a commercial sanitizer.
+Disinfect greenhouses, tools, and equipment between seedling crops with a commercial sanitizer.

 - For growers purchasing transplants, buy plants from reputable growers who start with clean seed and use good cultural practices to reduce disease.